Graphics pipeline: Geometry

 The geometry step (with Geometry pipeline), which is responsible for the majority of the operations with polygons and their vertices (with Vertex pipeline), can be divided into the following five tasks.
 It depends on the particular implementation of how these tasks are organized as actual parallel pipeline steps.

 Definitions

 A vertex (plural: vertices) is a point in the world.
 Many points are used to join the surfaces.
 In special cases, point clouds are drawn directly, but this is still the exception.

 A triangle is the most common geometric primitive of computer graphics.
-It is defined by its three vertices and a normal vector - the normal vector serves to indicate the front face of the triangle and is a vector that is perpendicular to the surface.
+It is defined by its three vertices and a normal vector – the normal vector serves to indicate the front face of the triangle and is a vector that is perpendicular to the surface.
 The triangle may be provided with a color or with a texture (image "glued" on top of it).
-Triangles are preferred over rectangles because their three points always exist in a single plane.
+Triangles are preferred over rectangles because any three points in 3D space always create a flat triangle (i.e. a triangle in a single plane).
+On the other hand, four points in a 3D space may not necessarily create a flat rectangle.

 The World Coordinate System

 The world coordinate system is the coordinate system in which the virtual world is created.
 This should meet a few conditions for the following mathematics to be easily applicable: